-(In the courtyard of a Saxon castle) Prince Siegfried is celebrating his Coming of Age with his close friend Benno von Sommerstein and the Young Court.
-Siegfried’s tutor, Wolfgang, enters and announces the imminent arrival of the Prince’s mother, the Dowager Princess.
-She tells her son that since he has now come of age, the time has come that he must marry and so be crowned as monarch.
-To this end she has arranged a magnificent ball in his honour for the following night.
+Prince Siegfried is celebrating his 21st birthday with his close friend Benno von Sommerstein and the young court.
+Siegfried’s tutor, Wolfgang, enters and announces the imminent arrival of the Prince’s mother, the Dowager Queen.
+She tells her son that since he has now come of age, it is time he must marry and so be crowned as king.
+To this end she has arranged a magnificent royal ball in his honour for the following night.
 Four eligible princesses from the most influential European courts have been invited from which he must choose one to be his bride.
-The news of his forthcoming marriage is set aside by the Young Court for one last evening of amusement.
-As night falls a flock of swans appears on the horizon and Benno persuades the Prince to go hunting.
+The news of his forthcoming marriage is put aside for one last evening of amusement.
+As night falls, a flock of swans appears on the horizon and Benno persuades the prince to go hunting.
 Siegfried and Benno set off in the direction of the flight of swans.

 SCENE 2 – Odette’s story